Urea: Automobile systems

-Being a solid highly soluble in water (545 g/L at 25 °C), urea is much easier and safer to handle and store than the more irritant, caustic and hazardous ammonia (NH3), so it is the reactant of choice.
+Being a solid highly soluble in water (1200 g/L at 25 C), urea is much easier and safer to handle and store than the more irritant, caustic and hazardous ammonia, so it is the reactant of choice.
 Trucks and cars using these catalytic converters need to carry a supply of diesel exhaust fluid, also sold as AdBlue, a solution of urea in water.

 Laboratory uses

-Urea in concentrations up to 10 M is a powerful protein denaturant as it disrupts the noncovalent bonds in the proteins.
+Urea in concentrations up to 10 M is a protein denaturant as it disrupts the noncovalent bonds in the proteins.
 This property can be exploited to increase the solubility of some proteins.
 A mixture of urea and choline chloride is used as a deep eutectic solvent (DES), a substance similar to ionic liquid.
 When used in a deep eutectic solvent, urea gradually denatures the proteins that are solubilized.

 Urea in concentrations up to 8 M can be used to make fixed brain tissue transparent to visible light while still preserving fluorescent signals from labeled cells.
 This allows for much deeper imaging of neuronal processes than previously obtainable using conventional one photon or two photon confocal microscopes.